rmsalinas/automatic-ar/README.md

 OpenCV 3.2.0

+PCL 1.7.2 (Optional, for visualization)

-(The project might worlk with older dependencies however however we have not tested as such.)
+*The project might worlk with older dependencies however however we have not tested as such.

-## Tested* Optional Dependencies:

-PCL 1.7.2 (For visualization)